poole/poole/_posts/2014-09-09-Can-I-install-it-please.md

 ---
 layout: post
-title: Should I use proprietary software?
+title: Can I install it please?
 ---

 There is a common culture, a share attitude behind Free Software developers and it's about using non-free software which is called Proprietary.
 True free software developers (And in this case non of the open source developers) are like soldiers.
 More than the fact that they are developers and they must write software they are fighting for computing freedoms.